PRODUCT DISCLOSURE STATEMENT

 WHAT IS THE PRODUCT?

-The MBF Product provides financial support to commercial pilots who are unable to exercise the privileges of their pilot’s licence due to the failure to meet the standards of the Class 1 Medical Certificate (Class 1) by the Civil Aviation Safety Authority of Australia (CASA) as a result of an illness or injury occurring during (but not prior to) the period of cover, subject to the relevant Rules at the time of Date of Disability.
+The MBF Product provides financial support to commercial pilots who are unable to exercise the privileges of their pilot’s licence due to the failure to meet the standards of the Class 1 Medical Certificate (Class 1) of the Civil Aviation Safety Regulations (CASR) 1998 (Cth) as a result of an illness or injury occurring during (but not prior to) the period of cover, subject to the relevant Rules at the time of Date of Disability.

 Persons who acquire the Product will become Members of the MBF and will be required to make annual contributions (Contributions) in accordance with the Contribution and Benefits Scale (Contributions Scale) for the MBF year 1 May to 30 April.
 Contributions are reviewed annually.
-(The current Contribution and Benefits Scale is included at the end of the applicaiton form).
+The current Contribution and Benefits Scale is included at the end of the application form.

-Austair reserves the right to impose Exclusions or Denials of Liability for pre-existing conditions.
+Austair reserves the right to impose Exclusions or Denials of Liability (Cover Restrictions) for Pre-Existing Medical Conditions in accordance with the Rules.

 The rights and obligations of the Members and Austair are set out in the Rules.
 Members may obtain a copy of the Rules at www.aapmbf.com.au or in hard copy (free of charge) by telephoning +61 3 9928 4500 or 1300 380 300.